zenml-io/zenml/docs/book/component-gallery/annotators/label-studio.md

 [Our full continuous annotation / training example](#coming-soon) is the best place to see how all the pieces of making this integration work fit together.
-What follows is an overview of some of the key components to the Label Studio integration and how it can be used.
+What follows is an overview of some key components to the Label Studio integration and how it can be used.

 ### Label Studio Annotator Stack Component